andrew-alarcon17/Singly_Linked_List_Python/README.md

-# Singly and DOubly Linked Lists in Python
+# Singly and Doubly Linked Lists in Python